What personal information do we collect?

-- Health information (e.g. symptoms, diagnosis, medical history, test results, reports and treatment, record of allergies, prescriptions, etc) and sometimes photographs or video recordings
+- Health information including symptoms, diagnosis, medical history, test results, reports, treatments performed, products provided or sold, record of allergies and prescriptions

 When and to whom do we disclose personal information?

-Disclosures authorized by law: There are limited situations where we are legally required to disclose your personal information without your consent.
-These situations include (but are not limited to) billing provincial health plans, reporting infectious diseases and fitness to drive, or by court order.
+Disclosures authorized or required by law: There are limited situations where we are legally required or authorized to disclose your personal information without your consent.
+These situations include billing provincial health plans, reporting infectious diseases and fitness to drive, or by court order.

 You can withdraw your consent to have your information shared other health care providers or other parties at any time, except where the disclosure is required by law.
 To withdraw your consent, please contact your physician who will inform you of any consequences of withdrawing your consent.

 How do you access the personal information held by this office?

-You have the right to access or obtain a copy of your record in a timely manner.
+You have the right to request access to or obtain a copy of your record in a timely manner.
 If you request a copy of your record, that will be arranged at a reasonable cost.
-If you want to view the original record, one of our staff must be present to maintain the integrity of the record, and a reasonable fee may be charged for this access.
+If you want to view the original record, one of our staff must be present to maintain the integrity of the record, and a reasonable fee may be charged for this access where permitted by law.
 Patient requests for access to the medical record must be made writing to the responsible physician at the office address.
 Please note that there are limited circumstances where access to information in your medical record must or may be denied.

 What if you feel your record is not accurate?

 We make every effort to ensure that all of your information is recorded accurately.
 If an inaccuracy is identified, you can request that it be corrected.
 If we do not agree that the information is inaccurate, we will nevertheless make a note of your position in your file.

 How secure is your information?

 Safeguards are in place to protect the security of your information.
-These safeguards include a combination of physical, technological and administrative security measures that are appropriate to the sensitivity of the information.
-These safeguards are aimed at protecting personal information against loss or theft, as well as unauthorized access, disclosure, copying, use or modification.
+These safeguards include a combination of physical, technological and administrative security measures that are aimed at protecting personal information against loss or theft, as well as unauthorized access, disclosure, copying, use or modification.
 Please note, however, that while we believe our security measures are appropriate, no security measures can guarantee absolute security of information.